Skip to main content

 // ➔ 17

-You can check if a non-canonical expression is a reduced (canonical) rational number by checking the GCD of the numerator and denominator:
+To determine if a non-canonical expression is a reduced (canonical) rational number check that the GCD of the numerator and denominator is 1.

 const input = ce.parse("\\frac{30}{50}", {canonical: false});